laqssir-wiam/ms-zipkin-eureka-config-server-implimentation/README.md

 # ms-zipkin-eureka-config-server-implimentation

-Create a user with (username= username & password=password) ALTER DATABASE students OWNER TO username;
+Create a user with (username= username & password=password) And give the user the owneship of the DB: ALTER DATABASE students OWNER TO username;